 Queen Victoria paints Switzerland

 In this context, the legendary Queen Victoria (1819-1901) and her soft spot for Switzerland should be mentioned.
-William’s four times great-grandmother was once known as the ‘Grandmother of Europe’, because she had no fewer than 40 grandchildren and 88 great-grandchildren who married into the top echelons of European higher nobility, ensuring that the British royal family was related to the whole of Europe.
+William’s great-great-great grandmother was once known as the ‘Grandmother of Europe’, because she had no fewer than 40 grandchildren and 88 great-grandchildren who married into the top echelons of European higher nobility, ensuring that the British royal family was related to the whole of Europe.
 Also a form of effective peace diplomacy!
 But the Swiss were not part of these kinship links.Instead, Queen Victoria loved Switzerland as a holiday destination.
 When she was in deep mourning after the untimely death of her husband, Albert, she travelled to Switzerland for five weeks to recover.
 In summer 1868 she visited various places of interest in central Switzerland.
 Based initially in Lucerne, the Queen walked, rode her ponies, wrote, relaxed and ate.
 She often took time to sketch the scenery and paint it in watercolours.
 Unencumbered by government affairs and palace squabbles, she actually seemed to relax and revive.
 She soaked up the landscape and immortalised it in her works.
 Many of the pictures from this trip survive, and demonstrate the Queen’s patient, unflustered hand.

 Charles and Andrew go skiing